 (5) The regulations may provide that subsection (1b) does not apply in circumstances, or circumstances of a kind, specified in the regulations and the operation of that subsection is subject to any such provision of the regulations.

-Penalty: For a first offence under subsection (1), (1a), (1b), or (2), not more than $500; for any subsequent offence under the same subsection, not more than $2 000.

 [Section 75 amended by No. 31 of 1983 s.
 12; No. 59 of 1986 s.
 7; No. 20 of 1989 s.
-3.]
+3; No. 46 of 2010 s.
+35 and 55(2).]

 76. Destruction or disposal of prohibited material

-(1) An inspector or authorised person who discovers, or is notified of the discovery of, material that is prohibited material in any part of the State may seize, detain and destroy that prohibited material forthwith, or may notify the Protection Board of the discovery.
+(1) An inspector or authorised person who discovers, or is notified of the discovery of, material that is prohibited material in any part of the State may seize, detain and destroy that prohibited material forthwith, or may notify the Director General of the discovery.

-(2) On being notified under the provisions of this section or of section 75 of the discovery of prohibited material, the Protection Board may cause the prohibited material to be destroyed or otherwise dealt with by the owner, consignor, consignee or person in possession or control of it.
+(2) On being notified under the provisions of this section or of section 75 of the discovery of prohibited material, the Director General may cause the prohibited material to be destroyed or otherwise dealt with by the owner, consignor, consignee or person in possession or control of it.

+[Section 76 amended by No. 46 of 2010 s.
+55(2).]

 Division 2 — Declared animals

 77. Prohibition of introduction of category A1 animals